Stochastic Gradients for Large-Scale Tensor Decomposition: Experimental Results

 The results of GCP-Adam with various sample sizes ranging from $s=125$ to $s=2000$ are shown in \cref{fig:binary}.
 We use stratified sampling to compute the stochastic gradient, and the gradient samples are evenly divided between zeros and nonzeros.

 The same set of 25 initial guesses is used for every instance.
-The initial guesses comprise factor matrices with entries drawn uniformly from $(0,1)$ and then scaled to be the same magnitude as the true solution tensor.
-For GCP-Adam, we estimate the loss $\hat F$ using 100,000 uniformly sampled entries that are fixed across all epochs and trials.
+The initial guesses comprise factor matrices with entries drawn uniformly from $(0,1)$ and then scaled to match the magnitude of the true solution tensor.
+For GCP-Adam, we estimate the loss $\hat F$ using 200,000 stratified sampled entries (evenly divided between zeros and nonzeros) that are fixed across all epochs and trials.

 \Cref{fig:binary-runs} plots the individual runs.
 For the stochastic method, the overall run time is about four times more than for the (easier) Gamma case.
 We omit the non-stochastic method since it is again significantly slower.
 This is arguably a difficult test problem in terms of recovering the true factors, especially compared to the Gamma problem in \cref{sec:sample-size}.
 From \cref{fig:binary-success}, observe that $s=125$ fails to find the true solution more often than it succeeds.
-For $s\geq 250$, the true solution is recovered in the majority of cases, and the recovery rate improves as the number of samples increases.
-The time per epoch in \cref{fig:binary-epoch-time} shows that stratified sampling on the sparse tensor is slightly more expensive than uniform sampling on a same-sized dense tensor.
-Overall, we see a correlation between increased number of samples, increased time to solution, and increased recovery of the true solution.
+For $s \geq 250$, the true solution is recovered in the majority of cases, and the recovery rate improves as the number of samples increases; all $25$ runs in this experiment succeeded for $s=2000$. \Cref{fig:binary-epoch-time} shows boxplots of the time per epoch.
+As was the case with uniform sampling of a same-sized dense tensor in \cref{sec:sample-size}, the time per epoch mainly consists of costs that grow linearly with the number of samples and fixed costs that, at this scale, remain significant.
+As before, $s=2000$ uses $16$ times as many samples as $s=125$ but is generally only around twice as slow.